How to Choose a Burgundy

 September 14, 2015

-Hal Oates of Porthos, Andrew Harper's wine concierge, shares five tips for picking the perfect Burgundy.
+Hal Oates of Porthos, the Hideaway Report's wine concierge, shares five tips for picking the perfect Burgundy.
 For personal wine recommendations and seasoned expertise, email Hal and the Porthos team at [email protected].

 "Curious wine lovers frequently discuss what differentiates the Pinot Noirs and Chardonnay of Burgundy from their counterparts in California."